pawbz/Interactive-Seismology.jl/src/logistics.md

 # Grading
 Assignments (40%); Mid term presentations (30%); End term exam (30%)
-* Late assignments will receive no credit, please submit
+* Late assignments will receive no credit

 # Mid/End Term Exams
 Open book exams, where you will have access to textbook chapters/ other reading material.
 The exam duration will be 3 Hrs.